The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Ground state and correlation functions

-Interestingly, we find that the number of required subspaces per site in the DMRG simulation is similar to the Heisenberg chain (around $7$), but each subspace requires large matrices (with $3500\sim4000$ rows/columns, see Tab. \ref{tab:C60ground}).
-This makes the simulation very memory-intensive, requiring several hundreds GB of RAM for good precision.
+Interestingly, we find that the number of required subspaces per site in the DMRG simulation is similar to the Heisenberg chain (around seven), but each subspace requires large matrices (with $3500\sim4000$ rows/columns, see Tab. \ref{tab:C60ground}).
+This makes the simulation very memory-intensive, requiring several hundred GB of RAM for good precision.